public class BigDecimal extends Number implements Comparable<BigDecimal>

 The X3.274-1996 algorithm is:

-exception is thrown if
+ArithmeticException exception is thrown if

 abs(n) > 999999999

-and n < 0
+mc.precision == 0 and n < 0

-has more than mc.precision
+mc.precision > 0 and n has more than mc.precision decimal digits

-is returned even if this
+n is zero, ONE is returned even if this is zero, otherwise

-is positive, the result is calculated via the repeated squaring technique into a single
+n is positive, the result is calculated via the repeated squaring technique into a single

 accumulator.
 The individual multiplications with the accumulator use the same math context settings as in

-number of decimal digits in n
+number of decimal digits in n.

-is negative, the result is calculated as if n
+n is negative, the result is calculated as if n were positive; this value is then divided

 into one using the working precision specified above.

-.
+BigDecimal.
 (The precision is the number of digits in the unscaled

 value.)